Coronavirus Update: What Businesses Are Open In Your County?

 Napa County

-As of May 8, Napa County is allowing the reopening of retail stores (for curbside or storefront pickup and/or delivery only), childcare, manufacturing, logistics and warehousing businesses permitted to operate under the state Resilience Roadmap.
+Health officials announced May 19 that the state has given them approval to lift COVID-19 restrictions including shopping malls, dine-in restaurants and schools.
+Swap meets, residential cleaning and maintenance services, outdoor museums, and other retail stores were also included, but wineries will remain shuttered.
+The businesses can open immediately while schools can be opened on June 1.
+All reopenings will have to obey local social distancing restrictions.
+As of May 8, the county allowed the reopening of retail stores (for curbside or storefront pickup and/or delivery only), childcare, manufacturing, logistics and warehousing businesses permitted to operate under the state Resilience Roadmap.
 Outdoor construction and landscaping businesses were already allowed to operate under an earlier modification.

-Officials with the county have started the process to move forward with expanded Phase 2 reopenings for businesses such as destination retail (including open-air shopping malls and swap meets), dine-in restaurants and schools, with modifications.
-However, Napa County is not among the counties that have filed for an attestation to progress to the next stage.
+As of May 19, Napa County officials confirmed the county can move forward with expanded Phase 2 reopenings for businesses such as destination retail (including open-air shopping malls and swap meets) and dine-in restaurants, with modifications.
+While schools are be eligible to reopen on June 1 according to the announcement, the Napa County Office of Education said that all five school districts would remain closed with schools continuing with the already established distance learning programs through the end of the school year.

 For more information: COVID-19 Recovery Info On Businesses